SPACER4IESPACERSP

 • 1912 - 4,001 -- & up i.e. Approximately 500 cars built in 1912 and above

 So, could 300 cars have been assembled in 1908 for a car that had not yet been advertised?
 I think that is unlikely.
 Remember, the first advertisement by Sears on the Sears Motor Buggy (as it was first know) did not happen until 1909 when a "Special Motor Buggy Circular" was offered to customers receiving the spring general catalogue.
 I have never seen a copy of this first circular.
-The earliest ad I have seen was from the fall/winter 1909 catalog on pages 1150 and 1151.
+The earliest ad I have seen was from the about the time of the spring 1909 Sears ''general'' catolog, number 118.

 The Sears was first referred to as the "Sears Automobile" (as opposed to the" Sears Motor Buggy") in the spring and summer 1910 general catalog.